vito.

 separated

 24, 32, 48, 64, 96 — between sections.
-Between the image and its caption.
+Between image and caption.
 Between one study and the next.

 ii. the mobile page